abrt/doc/conf.rst

 * ``DumpLocation = /var/spool/abrt``

-This directive is commented out by default.
-It specifies the location where problem data directories are created and in which problem core dumps and all other problem data are stored.
+This directive specifies the location where problem data directories are created and in which problem core dumps and all other problem data are stored.
 The default location is set to the ``/var/spool/abrt`` directory.
 Whichever directory you specify in this directive, you must ensure that it exists and it is writable for `abrtd`.